 The future development of 10BA would likely rely on infrastructure of Blocks 10BB and 13T.
 The impairment in Block 10BB and 13T is an indicator that Block 10BA may be impaired.
 The block has considerable exploration potential however the work program is minimal for 2020, and partner support has been affected by the current market challenges.
-The block's economic feasibility in the current environment is significantly reduced and a total impairment loss of \$77.8 million was recorded in operating expenses.
+The block's economic feasibility in the current environment is significantly reduced and a total impairment loss of \$77.8 million was recorded in operating expenses during the first quarter of 2020.